O. Guy Morley

 I was taken aback.
 But this is the only link to you.
 So, I flew to Varanasi and visited the jail.
 I met the the person.
 He was a very short, skinny person with very sad eyes.
 He did not at all look violent.
 He was charged for stealing goods at a hostel.
 He told me where this hostel is.

 So, I hurried to the hostel.
 I really hoped that you were there.
 But you weren’t.
 After learning about the meditation center, I visited there as well.
 You weren’t there either.
 But someone there told me that you had left for Deer Park in Sarnath.
 So, I took a cab and rushed to this Deer Park, half the globe away from the other one in New York.
 But once I’m here, the park is not as big as the city of Deer Park on Hudson.
 So, I didn’t think that it would be terribly difficult.
-But I took a while to finally find you.
+But it took a while to finally find you.
 When I saw you meditating under this tree, I wasn’t sure if it was you.
 You looked so different: thinner and with mustache and beard.
 But you can’t fool your own sister.
 I’m so glad to see you.
 Not just once, I feared that I would never see you again or see you dead.

-“Jack, I only have one more day here.
+“Jack, I only have a few more days here.
 The day after that, I will need to fly back to New Delhi and then to New York.”
 Then, Sybil seemed to be thinking for a while and said, “Until the time I leave here, I want to see just how you spend your days here.
 I will try not to disturb you.
 I will follow you wherever you go and observe whatever you do.
 I just want to make sense of what you are doing.”

 Even with those recollections during the meditation session, Jack continuously returned to his breath.
 Paying attention to his memory is also a good practice.
 He gained good insight about what his past was.

 Several more months passed.
 Another winter came.
 It was getting cold.
 But Jack kept up with the same routine.
-But one day, probably due to the weather, Jack caught a cold.
+Then, one day, probably due to the weather, Jack caught a cold.
 He had to stay in bed for a few days.
 After feeling better, he resumed his practice.
 However, he got sick again.
 He knew something was wrong with his body.
 By this time, he had developed a keen sense of what was going on inside.
 But he didn’t go to a doctor or take medicine.
 He just rested.
 He started to lose weight and strength.

-With his remaining strength, Jack tried to write a letter to Sybil, telling her that he is seriously ill and will never see her.
+With his remaining strength, Jack started to write a letter to Sybil, telling her that he is seriously ill and will never see her.
 But his strength expired before writing the address.
 So, the letter was never mailed.
 With the letter in his hand, he lost consciousness.
 There was no pain.

 Then, there was a phone call.
 It was from Sybil.
 She sounded really excited, “Jack!
 I had a strangest dream.
 I was in class this afternoon.
 I had never fell asleep in class.
 It was the first time.
 In the dream, you left for a long trip.
 With great difficulty, I traced you in India.
 This was because the State Department recovered your passport.
 I went to India and found you meditating in a park.
 It was too real.
 How are you doing?”

-Jack added, “The reality is that virtually everyone is living in a sort of ‘dream’ not a real life.
+Jack added, “The reality is that virtually everyone is living in a sort of ‘dream,’ not a “real” life.
 We just don’t realize it.”

 So, Sybil and Jack went out and had an early dinner.
 They bought sandwiches and sat in a nearby park.
 Then, they walked a while.
 After about half a mile, Jack stopped in front of a homeless shelter.
 He recalled the homeless people around Deer Park in Sarnath.
 He said, “Sybil, I’m going to stay here for now.”
 Sybil couldn’t believe it.
 Until just a few hours ago, Jack was a professor at the State University there.
 Now, he says he is becoming a homeless.
-But this was not the biggest surprise for her today.
-Regardless the difficulty, Sybil accepted Jack and whatever he was going to do.
+But this was not the biggest surprise for her that day.
+Regardless of the difficulty, Sybil accepted Jack and whatever he was going to do.
 She was certain that Jack definitely had a moment of awakening.
 They hugged tightly.
 Then, Sybil walked back to where she parked her car.